NaQuackes/NaQuackes/README.md

-# Who Is Th3Quacker 🦆
+# Who Is NaQuackes 🦆
-Th3Quacker one of the animatiors from NaQuackes, They are also known as Charlie AKA TheLittleDuck12 AKA ME
+NaQuackes one of the animatiors from NaQuackes, They are also known as Charlie AKA TheLittleDuck12 AKA ME
-## What does Th3Quacker like to do
+## What does NaQuackes like to do
 I like to do serveral things, such as
 - code 💻
 - animate🖋️